 5. Knowledge of experimental design and statistical analysis.

-1. Ability to analyze and synthesize scientific information;
+1. Ability to analyse and synthesize scientific information;

 2. Ability to plan and direct the work of multi-disciplinary teams;